The permuton limit of random recursive separable permutations

 In words, $\BL_\eps$ is the set of permutons that have some mass in an $\eps$-neighbourhood of the bottom-left corner; $\TL_\eps$ is the same using the top-left corner.

 We now prove two lemmas, showing that the Brownian and recursive separable permutons behave differently with respect to these events.
-We start with the recursive separable permuton. \begin{lemma} Fix $p \in (0,1)$ and $\eps >0$.
+We start with the recursive separable permuton. \begin{lemm} Fix $p \in (0,1)$ and $\eps >0$.
 We have